NotAryaaa/InfoChannelBot/README.md

 👆🏻 Example

 # InfoChannelBot
-🤖 A Free Source Code For Info Channels In Servers
+🤖 A Free Source Code For Info Channels In Servers (Using some weird systems)

 # 🚧 Requirements
 ### Bot Token